App version: 0.1.0

 Revolving Credit Pros

-• Entire credit limit can be accessed numerous times as long as balance is repaid: The entire amount of the credit limit can be received multiple times as long as it is paid off.
+• Entire credit limit can be accessed numerous times as long as the balance is repaid: The entire amount of the credit limit can be received multiple times as long as it is paid off.

 • Only pay interest on the amount of credit that is used: With revolving credit, borrowers only pay interest on the amount they use.